Seven Saints Church, Sofia

 The Sveti Sedmochislenitsi Church (църква „Свети Седмочисленици“) and formerly the Black Mosque (Kara Camii) is a Bulgarian Orthodox church, located in Sofia, the capital of Bulgaria.
-It was established in 1547 as an Ottoman mosque, later converted into an Orthodox church, and was inaugurated on 27 July 1903.
+It was established in 1547 as an Ottoman mosque, later converted into an Eastern Orthodox church, and was inaugurated on 27 July 1903.
 The church is dedicated in honour of Cyril and Methodius and their five disciples, known collectively in Eastern Orthodoxy as the Sedmochislenitsi.

 History

 As a mosque

 The Black Mosque (Черна джамия; Kara Camii) was completed in c.
 1547.
 The mosque was commissioned by Sofu Mehmed Pasha, former governor-general of Rumelia, to Mimar Sinan.
-By the time of the inauguration of the mosque, Sofu Mehmed Pasha had risen to the rank of vizier, and became known as Suleiman the Magnificent.
+By the time of the inauguration of the mosque, Sofu Mehmed Pasha had risen to the rank of vizier, to Suleiman the Magnificent.
 The mosque was constructed on the site of a former nunnery of the Rila Monastery and an early Christian temple from the 4th-5th century, the ruins of which were excavated in 1901.
 An even older construction, a pagan temple of Asclepius from Roman Serdica, was also discovered in the mosque's foundations.

 The mosque received its more popular name, the Black Mosque, after the dark granite from which its minaret was made.
 The minaret collapsed during an earthquake in the 19th century and the mosque was abandoned by the Ottomans after the Liberation of Bulgaria in 1878 and was subsequently used for profane purposes as a military warehouse and prison.

 As a church

-Russian architect, Alexander Pomerantsev, responsible for the Upper Trade Rows on Red Square, among other buildings, suggested the conversion of the former mosque into a Christian church.
+The Russian architect Alexander Pomerantsev, responsible for the Upper Trade Rows on Red Square, among other buildings, suggested the conversion of the former mosque into a Christian church.
 Yordan Milanov and Petko Momchilov, Bulgarian architects, designed the dome, the narthex and the bell tower in a traditional Bulgarian Neo-Byzantine style, inspired by the Neo-romantic movement.
 Only the central hall and the dome of the former mosque were preserved, with four oval bays, a narthex and an altar section being added.

 The construction took a year, between 27 May 1901 and 6 May 1902, and the complete inner decoration did not finish until 1996.
 Young artists painted the icons and among the first donors were Tsar Ferdinand (recognized as the primary church donor in 1905) and Ivan Evstratiev Geshov.
 Famous Bulgarian statesman Petko Karavelov also contributed significantly to the church's construction and was buried nearby in January 1903.